Endless Love (1981 film): Production

 Endless Love is based on Scott Spencer's 1979 novel of the same name.
 The film is directed by Franco Zeffirelli and written by Judith Rascoe.
 The film stars Brooke Shields and Martin Hewitt in the two leading roles.
 It is also the film debut of Hewitt, Tom Cruise, Jami Gertz, Jeff Marcus and Ian Ziering.
-Principal photography of this film began on September 22, 1980 and shot on location in Chicago, New York City, and Long Island as well on set at Astoria Studios in Queens, New York.
-Production of this film was finished on December 19, 1980.
+Principal photography began on September 22, 1980 on location in Chicago, New York City and Long Island and on set at Astoria Studios in Queens, New York.
+Production was finished on December 19, 1980.

 The MPAA awarded the initial cut of Endless Love an X rating.
 Director Franco Zeffirelli subsequently made several cuts in the love scenes between Brooke Shields and Martin Hewitt to achieve a lower rating.
 The film was re-submitted to the MPAA five times before they awarded it an R rating.